HandyBananaMan/GMESagaSaved/Superstonk/2021-07-03/DD/posts_markdown/The_Sun_Never_Sets_on_Citadel_--_Part_2.md

 #2.2: Kneel before the crown

-**Volume is king.**  Once a firm hits a critical mass of transactions, it become impossible NOT to deal with that firm.
+**Volume is king.**  Once a firm hits a critical mass of transactions, it becomes impossible NOT to deal with that firm.
 For example:

 &nbsp;